How to Become a Agricultural Technicians in Kentucky

 Obtain Kentucky licensure or certification

 Kentucky may require specific licensing or professional certification for agricultural technicianss.
-Requirements vary by state — contact the Kentucky Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kentucky Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kentucky

-Kentucky employs 160 agricultural technicians.
-The highest concentrations are in Lexington-Fayette.
+Kentucky employs 210 agricultural technicians.

 Agricultural Technicians salary range in Kentucky